 Women and Periodontal Health

 Throughout a woman’s life, hormonal changes affect tissue throughout the body.
-Fluctuations in hormonal levels occur during puberty, pregnancy and menopause.
-At these times, the chance of periodontal disease may increase, requiring special care of your oral region.
+Fluctuations in hormonal levels occur during puberty, pregnancy, and menopause.
+At these times, the chance of periodontal disease may increase, requiring special care for your oral region.

 During puberty, there is increased production of sex hormones.
 These higher hormone levels increase gum sensitivity and lead to greater irritation from plaque and food particles.
 The gums can become swollen, turn red, and feel tender.

 Similar symptoms occasionally appear several days before menstruation.
 Bleeding of the gums, bright red swelling between the teeth and gum, or sores on the inside of the cheek may occur.
 These symptoms generally clear up once the period has started.

 Our experienced staff has one goal in mind: educating our patients and providing quality care.
 Every member of our team is dedicated to providing the highest level of gentle, personalized, and professional dental care.